JasonTuan/dosbox-app/README.md

-# dosbox-app
+# DOSBOX Apps
 Run the old app with DOSBOX

 # Greeting start
+- Copy your app to the Apps folder
 - Open file App.conf
-- Change the setting for your app at the end of file.
+- Change the setting for your app at the end of the file.
 - Save
-- Click to RUN.bat to start
+- Click on RUN.bat to start

 # Helpful
 Mount Folders